What is Urea?

-Urea also called carbamide, is carbonic acid diamide.
-Its formula is CH4N2O.
+Also called carbamide, urea is carbonic acid diamide with a formula of CH4N2O.
 Urea has important uses as fertilizer and feed supplement, as well as raw material for plastic and medicine production.
 It is a colorless, crystalline substance that melts at 132.7 °C (271 °F) and decomposes before boiling.

 Urea is the main end product of nitrogen in the metabolic breakdown of proteins in all mammals and some fish.
 This substance is present not only in the urine of all mammals but also in their blood, bile, milk and sweat.
 During the breakdown of proteins, amino groups (NH2) are removed from amino acids that form part of proteins.
 These amino groups are converted to ammonia (NH3), which is toxic to the body and therefore must be converted to urea by the liver.
 Urea is then transported to the kidneys and finally excreted in the urine.